Mary Hall Adams

 Mary Hall Adams (Barrett; September 16, 1816 – December 8, 1860) was an American book editor and letter writer.
-Her writing includes: Sabbath School annual for 1846-, Never give up, or, How children may be happy, and The Rainbow and Other Stories: A Juvenile Gift.
+Her writing includes, Never give up, or, How children may be happy and The Rainbow and Other Stories: A Juvenile Gift.
+For three years, Adams edited the Universalist Church-affiliated Sabbath-School Annual.

 Early years and education

 Mary Hall Barrett was born in Malden, Massachusetts, on September 16, 1816, the daughter of William and Mary Barrett.
 Her mother worked among the poor of Malden.
 Her father, owner of the Malden Dye-House, believed in the principles of Christian Universalism.
 Rev. Dr. Sylvanus Cobb said: "When we commenced our pastoral charge at Malden, Mary Barrett was a girl of 12.
 Though her father was wealthy, and her associates were of the first class socially, she was ever modest and affable in her manners towards all.
 There was a combination of intellectuality and benevolence in her expression, and her highest concern was to enrich and adorn the mind.
 She entered heartily and efficiently into the work of the Sunday-school.
 Young as she was, she became a teacher and member of the Bible class.
 She joined the church at 16, and was ever one of the most earnest and faithful workers, and her enlightened and ever-glowing spirit of devotion added to the spiritual interest of the communion."

 When quite young, Barrett's sister, father, brother and mother all died of consumption, and needed great care before their deaths, which Adams took upon herself to provide.
 Friends saw that Adams was overdoing herself and becoming frail, but her comforting was so well received by the invalids that they did not notice Adams' wasting frame.

 She was never a "rollicking school girl".
 In addition to the instruction obtained in her home town, she attended schools in Medford and Charlestown.